 Doula Care: Mindfulness-Based Companionship and Guidance for Clients and Families

-Moving mindfully toward death can infuse the life we have available to us right now with greater poignancy and joy.
-Sarah Jane is a certified end-of-life doula with a mission to companion with mindful presence folks who are living with a terminal diagnosis or approaching the end of life.
+Starting at any stage of adult development, moving mindfully toward death can infuse the life we have available to us right now with greater poignancy and joy.
+Sarah Jane is a certified end-of-life doula and mindfulness facilitator with a mission to companion folks who are living with a terminal diagnosis or approaching the end of life, as well as their families.
 Through online consultation or regular in-person sessions, Sarah Jane encourages peace and meaning at the end of life by sensitively and respectfully assisting in the following ways:

-Companioning by reading, walking, guiding meditation or gentle movement, or holding silence
+Companioning by reading, walking, guiding meditation or gentle movement, listening, or holding silence

-Developing legacy projects, from recording life reviews to editing memoirs
+Developing legacy projects, from recording life reviews to making photo albums to editing memoirs

 Providing resources for alternative death care options and green burial

-Home vigil planning, including setting up an environment and communicating client's desired visitor protocols
+Planning a home vigil, including setting up an environment and communicating desired visitor protocols

 Serving as a steady presence and resource for family who may feel anxious or uncertain

 Each person's end-of-life needs and wishes, and the types of support welcomed by their families, are unique.
 Therefore, each doula-client relationship and arrangement is unique.
-Please contact Sarah Jane to discuss your questions and interest.
+Please contact Sarah Jane to schedule a phone call and begin a discussion.